 “We are expediting replacement devices so that they can be provided through the exchange program as conveniently as possible.”

 Samsung recalled 2.5 million phones last week after reports emerged of the device exploding during or after charging.
-Samsung estimated that the cost for replacement could go upto 1 billion dollar.
+Samsung estimated that the cost for replacement could go up to 1 billion dollars.

-The move by Samsung is acceptable as they are replacing the device free of cost for all the galaxy Note 7 buyers.
-Samsung don’t know the exact figure of faulty devices that has been sold.
+The move by Samsung is acceptable as they are replacing the device free of cost for all the Galaxy Note 7 buyers.
+Samsung doesn’t know the exact figure of faulty devices that have been sold.
 So, you should consider exchanging the device or you might be on trouble.